+Management Fees:

-Management Fees: The Funds pay management fees calculated as a percentage of the net asset value of a series of units.
+The Funds pay management fees calculated as a percentage of the NAV of a series of units.

 Management fees are paid in consideration of providing, or arranging for the provision of, management, distribution, portfolio management services and oversight of any portfolio sub-advisory services provided in relation to the Fund as well as any applicable sales and trailing commissions and marketing and promotion of the Fund.
-Management fees are calculated and accrued daily based on the net asset value of each series of units of a Fund on the preceding business day, and are subject to applicable taxes including H.S.T., G.S.T. and any applicable provincial sales taxes.
+Management fees are calculated and accrued daily based on the NAV of each series of units of a Fund on the preceding business day, and are subject to applicable taxes including H.S.T., G.S.T. and any applicable provincial sales taxes.
 These fees are generally paid daily or, in certain cases, monthly.

 The amount of management fees for each Fund is set out in the tables below.
-Unless otherwise indicated, management fees are based on a percentage of net asset value.
+Unless otherwise indicated, management fees are based on a percentage of NAV.
 The annual management expense ratio (MER) of the Funds will be made up of the management fees (which include an amount in respect of trailing commissions) described in the tables, plus the administration fees and Certain Fund Costs (as defined below) of each Fund described below, plus (in each case) applicable taxes.

 CI Canadian Convertible Bond Fund

 Management Fee (%)

-Series A Units
+Series A Units 1

-DSC Option 1.90

 Initial Sales Charge Option 1.90

 Series F Units 0.75